Peter-Hogg/SLAP2_Utils/README.md

 - **Data Manipulation**: Tools to manipulate and process data points read from the binary file.
 - **Trace Extraction**: Tools to extract and generate traces from ROIs imaged in integrated scan mode.
 - **MatLab-based Visual Stimulus**: Different kinds of visual stimuli, from checkers and moving bars to visual stimuli utilized by the Allen Institute, are ready to be imported for a SLAP2-related experiment.
-- **Motion Corrections**: GPU-based tools that allows calculation of motion drifts, with x, y, z changes applied directly on the ROI inside the SLAP2 software (work in progress).
+- **Motion Corrections**: GPU-based tools that allow calculation of motion drifts, with x, y, and z changes applied directly on the ROI inside the SLAP2 software (work in progress).

-## Technologies Used
-- Python 3.x
-- NumPy
-- SciPy
-- h5py
-- scikit-image
-- cupy
-- PyTorch

 ## Installation
 Install with pip